markqvist/Reticulum/docs/source/gettingstartedfast.rst

 The ``I2PInterface`` routes messages through the `Invisible Internet Protocol (I2P) <https://geti2p.net/en/>`_.
 To properly use this interface, users must also run an I2P daemon in parallel to ``rnsd``.
-For always-on I2P nodes it is recommended to use `i2pd <https://i2pd.website/>`_ because it generally runs more efficiently.
+For always-on I2P nodes it is recommended to use `i2pd <https://i2pd.website/>`_.

-By default, I2P will encrypt all traffic sent over the Internet, and hide both the sender and receiver Reticulum instance IP addresses.
+By default, I2P will encrypt and mix all traffic sent over the Internet, and hide both the sender and receiver Reticulum instance IP addresses.
 Running an I2P node will also relay other I2P user's encrypted packets, which will use extra bandwidth and compute power, but also makes timing attacks and other forms of